modula3/cm3/m3-sys/m3cc/gcc/gcc/config/mmix/mmix.md

 ;; One day we might persuade GCC to expand divisions with constants the ;; way MMIX does; giving the remainder the sign of the divisor.
 But even ;; then, it might be good to have an option to divide the way "everybody ;; else" does.
 Perhaps then, this option can be on by default.
-Until ;; then, we do division and modulus in a library function.
+However, ;; it's not likely to happen because major (C, C++, Fortran) language ;; standards in effect at 2002-04-29 reportedly demand that the sign of ;; the remainder must follow the sign of the dividend.

 (define_insn "divmoddi4"
   [(set (match_operand:DI 0 "register_operand" "=r")